joeronan/first_gatsby/src/articles/2021-10-27/index.md

 Why share this then?
 Because there are likely other STEM folk who see themselves in my first paragraph.
 I hope my notes can be useful to them.

 For starters I read Strunk & White's [Elements of Style](https://en.wikipedia.org/wiki/The_Elements_of_Style), Orwell's [Politics and the English Language](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/politics-and-the-english-language/), and a bunch of random Hemingway quotes about writing.
 Below are my abridged notes.
-These three works prioritise clear & concise communication above all else[\*](#abcde).
+These three works prioritise clear & concise communication above all else[^1].

+[^1]: If you want something very similar for Data Visualization (an intro to clear & concise style) I recommend [Edward Tufte](https://en.wikipedia.org/wiki/Edward_Tufte)'s *The Visual Display of Quantitative Information*.
+This website uses Tufte CSS which is inspired by his work.

 It's worth noting that they introduce only **one** style of writing.
 Nothing in these notes should be considered gospel; you can and should break all of these rules.
 You can safely ignore Orwell's claims that disregarding these rules makes you a bad writer.
 Instead they are useful for bad writers (like myself) to become okay writers with a palatable style.